-\\There are a few cases where a student, parent, or spouse cannot utilize the IRS Data Retrieval option or obtain a copy of a tax transcript.
-Examples of these situations and acceptable documentation are listed below.
+There are a few cases where a student, parent, or spouse cannot utilize the IRS Data Retrieval option or obtain a copy of a tax transcript.
+Examples of these situations and acceptable documentation are listed below:

-Students or Parents Filing an Amended Return
+Students or Parents Filing an Amended Return:

-- Submit a signed copy the of IRS Form 1040X that was filed. - Submit a signed copy of the original return that was filed or a tax return transcript. - Submit a transcript obtained from the IRS that list tax account information. - Students or Parents are Victims of Identity Theft - Contact the IRS Identity Protection Specialized Unit at 800.908.4490. - Request an alternative tax return transcript TRDVB (Transcript DataBase View). - A statement signed and dated that indicates that the tax filer is a victim of IRS taxrelated identity theft and that the IRS has been made aware of the tax-related identity theft.
+- Submit a signed copy of the IRS Form 1040X that was filed. - Submit a signed copy of the original return that was filed, a tax return transcript, or complete the IRS DRT.

+Students or Parents who are Victims of Identity Theft:

+- Contact the IRS Identity Protection Specialized Unit at 800.908.4490. - Request an alternative tax return transcript TRDVB (Transcript DataBase View). - A statement signed and dated that indicates that the tax filer is a victim of IRS tax-related identity theft and that the IRS has been made aware of the tax-related identity theft.